 If you have found this web page useful please feel free to contact me on my e-mail address: email@example.com If you have ideas of how to improve this page, I would be happy to hear of them.

-Wendy Lawson has an Autism Spectrum Disorder.
-However, Wendy has graduated, over time, from being a child considered to be intellectually disabled and 'almost incapable of doing as she is told' (as one school report stated) to a mum of four children with five university degrees.
+Wenn Lawson has an Autism Spectrum Disorder.
+However, Wenn has graduated, over time, from being a child considered to be intellectually disabled to a parent of four children with five university degrees.
 She now operates her own business.

 "I want to share my autistic understanding with others.
 This may then help them to understand what being autistic is like and in doing so a bridge can be formed, running from my world to theirs.
 Making the journey into their world is never easy.
 Although I have achieved a great deal in the past few years, I still need to rely on a network of people around me to support me at home in Warrnambool, Australia.
 Especially my family, including my partner Beatrice without whom I would not be able to do the work that I do."

-Once there was a time when Wendy felt isolated and without hope.
+Once there was a time when Wenn felt isolated and without hope.
 Living with a mis-diagnosis of Schizophrenia for over twenty-five years, her sense of 'self' was non-existent.
-Now, Wendy has found both herself and her space.
+Now, Wenn has found both herself and her space.
 A place of belonging, purpose and most importantly, a place of hope.
 Hope for the future.
 Enjoy the journey!

-This Asperger's Syndrome site is owned by Wendy Lawson .
+This Asperger's Syndrome site is owned by Wenn Lawson .

 [ Previous 5 Sites | Skip Previous | Previous | Next | Skip Next | Next 5 Sites | Random Site | List Sites ]